Muhammad Siddiq Al-Minshawi: History

 Having been significantly influenced by his father, Al-Minshawi was also a protégé of Muhammad Rifat, Muhammad Salamah, famous reciters of the 20th century.
 He studied the rules of recitation under Ibrahim As-Su'oodi at a young age.
 He committed Qur'an to memory when he was 8 years old.
-He traveled to many countries outside of his homeland, including Indonesia, Jordan, Kuwait, Libya, Palestine (Al-Aqsa Mosque), Saudi Arabia, Pakistan and Syria.
+He traveled to many countries outside of his homeland, including Indonesia, Jordan, Kuwait, Libya, Palestine (Al-Aqsa), Saudi Arabia, and Syria.